aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-border/_index.md

 weight: 70
 ---

-The REST API allows you to get a border.
-The API returns a JSON/XML representation of the border.
-The details of resource properties are given below:
+This REST API retrieves a `Border`.

+The most important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |